The Facts of Life (TV series): Final season

-In the ninth and final season, the series aired on NBC's Saturday lineup at 8 pm, NBC still had confidence in the series, making it the 8 p.m. anchor, kicking off the network's second-highest rated night (after Thursdays).
+In the ninth and final season, the series aired on NBC's Saturday lineup at 8 pm; NBC still had confidence in the series, making it the 8 p.m. anchor, kicking off the network's second-highest rated night (after Thursdays).
 For the February Nielsen rating sweeps, the writers created a controversial storyline in this season for the episode titled "The First Time".
 Natalie became the first of the girls to lose her virginity.
-Lisa Whelchel refused this storyline that would have made her character, not Natalie, the first among the four young women in the show to lose her virginity.
-Having become a Christian when she was 10, Whelchel would not say the lines because of her religious convictions.
+Lisa Whelchel refused to do this storyline that would have made her character, not Natalie, the first among the four young women in the show to lose her virginity.
+Having become a Christian when she was ten, Whelchel would not say the lines because of her religious convictions.
 Whelchel appeared in every episode of the show but asked to be written out of "The First Time".
 The episode ran a parental advisory before it began and placed 22nd in the ratings for the week.
-With the show still easily winning its timeslot, NBC had made plans to renew The Facts of Life for a 10th season but two castmates–Mindy Cohn and Nancy McKeon–chose to leave at the conclusion of season nine.
+With the show still easily winning its timeslot, NBC had made plans to renew The Facts of Life for a tenth season but two castmates–Mindy Cohn and Nancy McKeon–chose to leave at the conclusion of season nine.
+NBC cancelled the Facts of Life but used the two-part series finale ("The End of the Beginning"/"The Beginning of the Beginning") to serve as a backdoor pilot for a new series in which Blair became the new headmistress of Eastland when she purchased the school to prevent it from closing.